VermaShivansh/coraza-ratelimit-plugin/readme.md

 ## Overview

 **Ratelimit Plugin** for [**Coraza Web Application Firewall**](https://github.com/corazawaf/coraza#----coraza---web-application-firewall), aims to protect against brute Force attacks, DOS, DDOS attacks and prevent your servers from resource exhaustion.
 The plugin supports rate limitation on distributed servers as well.
-This plugin was started as a part of GSoC 2023 under the mentorship of [José Carlos Chávez](https://github.com/jcchavezs).
+This plugin is a part of GSoC 2023 project under the mentorship of [José Carlos Chávez](https://github.com/jcchavezs).

 ## Installation